Meppadiyan: Plot

-Jayakrishnan enters into real estate business with Varkey; however, it becomes a trap for him and he loses his own home and land.
-The land that he ends up buying happens to be a property that the Central Government had marked for a Railway project.
-Jacob and Stella hides this fact about their property in order to get the money in any way possible for their daughter's marriage.
-With the help of a political shark Xavier, he sells that property to Ashraf Hajji, who had bought Jayakrishnan's ancestral home for a lower than fair market price by exploiting his dire situation.
-The film shows how an easy going person like Jayakrishnan changes into an animal of a corrupt society where bureaucracy and deceitful schemes wins over honesty and compassion.
+Jayakrishnan is a mechanic who runs an automobile workshop in a small village in Kerala.
+He is a simple, honest, and kind-hearted man who is deeply rooted in his values.
+He lives a modest life, taking care of his family, and is respected by the people around him.

+Jayakrishnan is not an ambitious businessman; he only wishes to lead a peaceful life.
+However, like any middle-class man, he aspires for financial stability and a better future.
+He is religious and relies on faith to guide him through life's struggles.

 Cast

 Production

 The film was shot around 48 different locations across Aruvithura and Pala with an ensemble cast.
-Filming began on 26 October 2020, in Aruvithura.
+Filming began on 26 October 2020 in Aruvithura.

 Soundtrack

 The music of the film is composed by Rahul Subrahmanian.
 All lyrics are written by Joe Paul except Ayyappa Song was written by Vinayak Sasikumar and Niramizhiyode was written by Ajeesh Dasan.